The JavaScript programming language is used to make web pages interactive and dynamic.

 Google always gives priority to first loading the content that is important and helpful for readers.
 In some cases, the page load speed may slow down due to some JavaScript files or useless resources.

-This is basically the fundamental of site latency which is always beneficial from a website point of view.
-It’s however always important to trust only a top web development India company for getting everything right with JavaScript to keep the website as powerful and functional as needed.
+This is the fundamental of site latency which is always beneficial from a website point of view.
+It’s however always important to trust only a top web development India company to get everything right with JavaScript to keep the website as powerful and functional as needed.